 Venture down from the Garden and into the Cathedral, our unholy beer garden and live music venue.
 The 18-metre tall structure shelters our meeting ground for garden gatherings.

 Friday–Sunday, 12pm till late.

-Our Sunday special where we plate up a rotating mix of delicious, communal fare.
+Our Sunday special where we serve up a rotating mix of delicious, communal fare.
 The menu changes every week—come sample the latest offering.